bem-contrib/bem-typography/README.md

 This README also available in [russian](https://github.com/verybigman/bem-content/blob/master/README.ru.md).

 Library for work with typography in BEM methodology.
+Inspired by [Gridlover](http://www.gridlover.net/app/).

 ## Dependencies